 That Gatling-esque sound provided a rattling backbeat for the pop-popping of the Underwoods, which reporters and editors pounded with ever-greater intensity as deadline approached.
 Pounded is the correct term, as touch-typing those cranky keys would not get it done.

 In fact, that rousing deadline overture is something I recall every so often, probably because I miss it in the modern newsroom.
-It was somehow more communal and inspiring: Picture an entire news team careening in an unmufflered Model T toward the finish line.

 That afternoon deadline we had, which was common for local papers of the era, also helped to compress the mad typing of all hands into a few short hours.
 On morning papers, the late night deadlines have rarely seemed as intense, and never as much a shared experience.